FaradayRF/Faraday-Software/CONTRIBUTING.md

 * Rebase branch to the branch it will be merged with to keep history simple and allow a fast-forward.
 * Test code prior to merging

+### Writing
+There are many instances where one might find themselves writing for Faraday-Software.
+Mostly this will be documentation or comments.
+This project aims to be as clear as possible.
+Therefore we suggest abiding by the following conventions or you might find yourself being asked to fix your pull request.

+* Spelling errors should be eliminated
+* Try to be as clear and concise as possible
+* Use one space after a period for new sentences
+* When referencing variables, functions, classes, or folders use `code` formatting

 ## Python PEP8 <a name="pep8"></a>

 All Faraday Python code is styled using [PEP8](https://www.python.org/dev/peps/pep-0008/), existing code that does not meet this style guide is being updated to comply.
 There are several automatic PEP8 syntax checking programs such as the [PyCharm PEP8 Syntax Module](https://blog.jetbrains.com/pycharm/2013/02/long-awaited-pep-8-checks-on-the-fly-improved-doctest-support-and-more-in-pycharm-2-7/).